 - Open rate may be misleading

-Unblocking images is only one factor that determines email opens.
+Unblocking images is one of the factors that determines email opens.
 So, your open rate may appear lower than it actually is.

 - Higher spam rate